 Infection Control Filtration

-At Nephros, we specialize in solutions that effectively purify EPA-quality water and protect against waterborne illness.
+Help keep your facility safe from microbiological contamination with medical-grade filtration that purifies EPA-quality water and protects against waterborne illness.
 Our infection control products are all 510(k)-cleared as FDA Class II filters for points-of-use, ensuring the highest standards of in-use performance testing, accountability, and water safety.
-Further, the hollow-fiber membrane technology within our filters retains microbiological contaminants through size exclusion and provides superior infection control, no matter the building type.
-Our robust product performance, coupled with expert guidance, equips facilities to meet regulatory requirements and create safer environments.
-Of particular importance, the status of our infection control products as FDA Class II filters ensures compliance with the specific recommendations of ASHRAE 514 when deployed appropriately within healthcare facilities.
+The hollow-fiber membrane technology within our filters retains microbiological contaminants through size exclusion and provides superior infection control.

 Want to learn more?